 Baking in a toaster oven allows you to make small serving dishes of just about anything you can imagine.
-This is the perfect method of baking for those dishes that just never taste the same when eaten as leftovers or for those people who have such erratic schedules that they never know if they will be able to finish the leftovers from a larger dish cooked in a regular oven.
+This is the perfect baking method for those dishes that just never taste the same when eaten as leftovers or for those who have such erratic schedules that they never know if they will be able to finish the leftovers from a larger dish cooked in a regular oven.
 Once your toaster oven is preheated (see the above section), all you have to do is place your dish on the rack and set your timer.
 It’s just as easy as baking in your old oven.
-The concern here is possibly using a toaster oven too small for the dish you want to use: make sure your dish is sized appropriately for your toaster oven so that any rising breads will not come into contact with the heating elements and so that the dish is not too close to the heating element throughout the cooking time.
+The concern here is possibly using a toaster oven too small for the dish you want to use: make sure your dish is sized appropriately for your toaster oven so that any rising loaves of bread will not come into contact with the heating elements and so that the dish is not too close to the heating element throughout the cooking time.

 In all, your toaster oven can handle the tasks of your toaster and regular oven as well as the warming tasks of your microwave.
-It really is three appliances in one.
+It is three appliances in one.
 You can reheat all the dishes you cooked throughout the last week.
-You can toast bread, you can toast frozen waffles.
+You can toast bread, and you can toast frozen waffles.
 You can bake or broil potatoes, casseroles, meats, vegetables, cakes and muffins.
 Most anything will bake well in a toaster oven!

 What is safe to use in a toaster oven?

 When people ask, “Can you bake in a toaster oven?” they more precisely mean, “Can you bake in a toaster oven the same way you bake in a conventional oven?”
-The answer is yes . . . and no. As previously discussed, you can bake all the same foods in a toaster oven with adjustments for recipe scale, and preheating and cooking times.
+The answer is yes . . . and no. As previously discussed, you can bake all the same foods in a toaster oven with adjustments for recipe scale and preheating and cooking times.
 But some of your favorite dishes might not be suitable for a toaster oven.

 Topping the list of what not to put in a toaster oven is glass.
 Pyrex glass dishes are synonymous with baking dishes.
 However, the smaller space of a toaster oven means that the Pyrex glass is much closer to the heat source.
 That may cause the glass to fracture and eventually shatter.
-Never put Pyrex in your toaster oven, and never use any glass in your toaster oven, even if your toaster oven manual says it is OK.
-Just because the glass won’t harm the appliance doesn’t mean the appliance won’t harm the glass.
+So never put Pyrex in your toaster oven, and never use any glass in your toaster oven, even if your toaster oven manual says it is OK.
+Just because the glass won’t harm the appliance doesn’t mean the appliance won’t damage the glass.

-Of course, paper and plastic are a NO. Don’t put paper, paper towels, cardboard, plastic containers, plastic lids, plastic wrap, or any other versions of these materials into your toaster oven.
+Of course, paper and plastic are a NO. Don’t put paper, paper towels, cardboard, plastic containers, plastic lids, plastic wrap, or other versions of these materials into your toaster oven.